 To help determine the content of our 2014-2015 Sustainability Report, we engaged external stakeholders and senior leaders at Agrium in separate workshops to identify which sustainability topics are most relevant to stakeholders and to the success of our business.
 External stakeholders represented investment analysts, academia, suppliers, customers, non-governmental organizations (NGOs), host communities and industry.

 We also considered the following factors when structuring this report:

-Key concerns and future challenges facing the agricultural sector;
+Key concerns and future challenges facing the agricultural sector

-Relevant laws and regulations;
+Relevant laws and regulations

-Voluntary commitments we have made; and
+Voluntary commitments we have made

 Vital factors essential to our success, including our values, policies, strategies, management systems, goals and targets.

-Other ways we gather insight into what we report comes from our daily interactions with customers and stakeholders, during community outreach activities, through our employee hotline, at meetings with government representatives and during investor briefings.
+Other ways we gather insight into what we report comes from our daily interactions with customers and stakeholders, during community outreach activities, through our employee survey and hotline, at meetings with government representatives and during investor briefings.
 All of these forums provide valuable opportunities to listen and better understand what our stakeholders want to know about our sustainability performance.